Jump to:

 Step 3.
 Mix the filling, assemble and bake.

-• Whisk eggs and cream, add salt, cooked down onions and most of the bacon bits.
+Firts, in a bowl whisk eggs and cream, add salt, cooked down onions and most of the bacon bits.
 Mix together.

 TIPS: (1)You don't have to use parchment paper to line the baking dish of your choice, but using it certainly makes things much easier and is common practice in Germany.
 (2) The height of the crust will depend on the baking dish.
 The smaller it is the higher up the crust will reach along the sides.